-Pro Tip: If you didn’t bring lunch, consider an upscale meal with a fabulous view at the Ptarmigan Dining Room (or, if the dining room is full, try the lounge or snack shop, which are also located within the Many Glacier Lodge).
+Pro Tip: If you didn’t bring lunch, consider a sit-down meal with a fabulous view at the Ptarmigan Dining Room (or, if the dining room is full booked, try the lounge or snack shop, which are also located within the Many Glacier Lodge).

 Two Medicine in the late Afternoon

-Pro Tip: Rather than driving back through the park on Going To The Sun Road, consider taking Highway 2, which rounds the southern end of Glacier NP.
-If there is still daylight left – and it is Spring or Summer – make a stop at the Goat Lick Overlook and try to spot mountain goats!
+Pro Tip: Rather than returning on Going To The Sun Road, consider taking Highway 2, which rounds the southern end of Glacier NP.
+If there is still daylight left – and it is Spring or Summer – make a stop at Goat Lick Overlook and try to spot mountain goats!

 Alternate Glacier National Park Trip Plan for Day 2

 Day 2 of our itinerary for Glacier National Park includes epic scenery…and covers some miles.
-We have a few alternate itinerary suggestions to cut down on drive times.
+We have a few alternate itinerary suggestions and tips to cut down on drive times.